-Behavior-driven development (BDD) is based around the same concepts as TDD, but one step higher, focusing on functional testing of the expected behaviors of an application – hence its name.
-In this way, BDD is often considered an extension of TDD, helping to test whether or not all the units work together as expected to form a whole application.
+Behavior-driven development (BDD) is based on the same concepts as TDD but one step higher, focusing on functional testing of the expected behaviors of an application – hence its name.
+In this way, BDD has often been considered an extension of TDD, helping to test whether or not all the units work together as expected to form a whole application.

-BDD creates a functional test (a higher-level test) that creates a requirement that fails because the feature does not exist:
+BDD creates a functional test (a higher-level test) that establishes a requirement that fails because the feature does not exist.

 BDD Behavior Definition: Given, When, and Then

-The first step of BDD is understanding user behavior by gathering together key stakeholders in business, development, and QA testers to define the user story, which forms the acceptance test:
+The first step of BDD is understanding user behavior by gathering together critical stakeholders in business, development, and QA testers to define the user story, which forms the acceptance test:

-Defines the problems and wants (features/capabilities) of the persona
+- I want: Defines the problems and wants (features/capabilities) of the persona

-Defines the benefit/yield/aftereffect of including that feature.
+- So that: Defines the benefit/yield/aftereffect of including that feature.

-The team discusses the user story with concrete examples, ideas and concepts of the requirements and how it should behave in order to move onto capturing those concepts in concrete terms that form the criteria for the acceptance test, created in the following format:
+The team discusses the user story with concrete examples, ideas, and concepts of the requirements and how it should behave to move on capturing those concepts in concrete terms that form the criteria for the acceptance test, created in the following format:

-Describes the expected system reaction (outcome) to the user action described in ‘when’
+- Then: Describes the expected system reaction (outcome) to the user action described in ‘when.’